scalable-react/scalable-react-typescript-boilerplate/README.md

 ## Background Info

 We know that there are a ton of react boilerplates and starter projects to choose from.
 Our hope with this project is to provide an example of one of the best front-end architectural patterns available: Feature First.
 We started initially with a vanilla JS version of this architecture and have since converted it entirely to strongly-typed TypeScript.
-Above all else, the hope of this repository is to provide the open source community with a great example of how to build large-scale apps with React and TypeScript.
+Above all else, the hope of this repository is to provide the open source community with a great example of how to build large-scale apps with React and TypeScript using the feature-first modularization pattern.
 Read on to get started!

 ## Getting Started
 1. Clone the Repo